AI4Finance-Foundation/.github/profile/README.md

 If you want to work with an open-source community to maintain open-source projects (under an MIT Education License) in the intersection of AI/ML, data science, and finance.
 You may organize a small team at our AI4Finance Foundation, and we can work together on code maintenance.

+**We aim to build a collaborative network that brings together academic scholars, financial professionals, and various companies.
+This initiative is tailored to support individuals, students, SMEs, and startups, focusing on reducing their initial operational expenses and facilitating a smoother entry into the AI industry.**

 We look forward to working closely with you, learning from you, and exchanging information with you!